 Few insects cause significant damage to mamey sapote.
 Larvae of the Cuban May beetle and moths that attack blooms are among the more serious pests.
 The female May beetle deposits eggs in the soil and the larvae feed on plant roots.
 Little is known regarding the bloom moth, that while in larval form, occasionally causes damage to blooms.

-References: Purdue University, UC Davis Postharvest Technology website, University of Florida.
+References: Purdue University, UC Davis Postharvest Technology Center, University of Florida.